See how our business has changed and grown on our Unilever timeline.

 We built a village… and an internationally renowned art gallery

 In 1886, with 450 tons of Sunlight soap being made every week, the scale of the business encouraged William Lever to buy a large factory in Liverpool and build a village for its workers.
 This was all part of a business model he termed ‘prosperity-sharing’ – providing employees with decent and affordable houses, amenities and welfare provisions that made their lives secure and comfortable and enabled them to flourish as people.

 Port Sunlight is still a fully functioning village as well as a major tourist attraction, not least because it’s home to the Lady Lever Art Gallery (pictured above) which is regarded as one of the finest art galleries in Europe.

 In 1922, Lever Brothers bought Wall’s, a popular sausage company.
 However, at the time, perishable products couldn’t be properly distributed and sales dropped dramatically during warmer weather.
 So Richard Wall had the idea to diversify into ice cream to keep business up in the summer months.
 Initial sales were disappointing, as retailers were reluctant to buy in quantity.

 The solution was to sell directly to the consumer with salesmen sent out on tricycles.
 This was the first time in Britain that ice cream had been factory-made, pre-hardened and wrapped for mass distribution, branded and retailed in this way.
-Today Wall’s helps thousands of long-term unemployed individuals and young people earn a living by becoming ice-cream vendors.
+Today Wall’s helps thousands of long-term unemployed individuals and young people by becoming ice-cream vendors.

 450t In 1886, Lever & Co were making 450 tons of Sunlight soap every week